SPECIAL INSTALLATION

 02 · Special Installation

 Section 709 of BS 7671:2018+A4:2026 applies to installations in marinas and similar locations for the supply to pleasure craft and houseboats.
-Use this reg-by-reg reference as your on-site checklist:
+Use this as your on-site checklist.

 RegulationRequirement

-709.533Each socket-outlet protected by its own overcurrent device to Chapter 43.
+709.533Each socket-outlet protected by an individual overcurrent protective device to Chapter 43; likewise each fixed connection supplying a houseboat.

-709.537.2.1.1At least one means of isolation per distribution cabinet, disconnecting all live conductors including the neutral; one isolator per maximum of four socket-outlets.
+709.537.2.1.1At least one means of isolation in each distribution cabinet, disconnecting all live conductors including the neutral; one isolating switching device for a maximum of four socket-outlets.

 709.553.1.11One socket-outlet shall supply only one pleasure craft or houseboat.

-709.553.1.13Socket-outlets at least 1 m above the highest water level; on floating pontoons/walkways this may reduce to 300 mm with additional splash protection.
+709.553.1.13Socket-outlets at least 1 m above the highest water level; on floating pontoons or walkways only, this may reduce to 300 mm with appropriate additional splash protection.

 709.553.1.14Socket-outlet protective conductors shall not be connected to a PME earthing facility.